codepoetchris/CPSC473-Project-2/README.md

 # Blackjack

-This README outlines the details of collaborating on this Ember application.

 BlackJack is an online web application where a user can play the popular card game and socialize with friends.
 Want to enhance your blackjack skills without breaking the bank?
 BlackJack give the user the opportunity to play the game and increase their techniques without the risk of gambling their savings away.
 This application allows the user to play their favorite card game and socialize with others at their convenience.